 People who smoke marijuana can develop an addiction to it.
 Symptoms of marijuana addiction include craving the drug, difficulty controlling use, and continued use despite negative consequences.

-If you or someone you know is struggling with a marijuana addiction, there are treatment options available.
+Treatment options are available if you or someone you know is struggling with marijuana addiction.
 Treatment typically includes counseling and behavioral therapy.

 What Does Marijuana Do to Your Brain FAQ